 Activity 5 – Dome

 An arch rotated 180 degrees forms a half dome and an arch repeated around a central point 360 degrees forms a dome with a circular plan.
 Domes over central spaces became very popular during the Renaissance.
-Innovations in engineering in Italy begin to stack domes for best proportions on the interior, but with visual height on the outside of the skyline.
+Innovations in engineering in Italy begin to stack domes for the best proportions on the interior, but with visual height on the outside of the skyline.
+The Dome in Florence, Italy is a great example of inner acoustic domes and outer visible domes on the skyline.
 Domes have a compression ring at the top and a tension ring at the bottom.
 The top ring pushes inward while the bottom pushes outwards; both areas need to be reinforced to hold the dome.
 Circular domes sat on circular thickened like at the Pantheon in Rome, one of the oldest domed structures in the world.
 Later the domes were supported by pendentives, or forms, which made the transition between the circular dome base and a square plan.
 Contemporary renditions include Buckminster Fuller’s Geodesic Dome, pneumatic domes, and retractive cable domes.
-Draw a section through a dome, its surrounding support, down through the foundation.
-Draw in detail the joints between the dome, the roof above and the wall below.
+Draw a section through a dome, its surrounding support, and down through the foundation.
+Draw in detail the joints between the dome, the roof above, and the wall below.
 Also, build a small white model of your structural system and adhere it to your board.

 Activity 6 – Truss